mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 ![](https://thumbs.gfycat.com/AshamedHoarseAnt-size_restricted.gif)

 ### Main.tileCut[Type] = true;
 The tile can be destroyed by weapons.
-See [ExampleCutTile.cs](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/Tiles/ExampleCutTile.cs)

 ## Other
 These are more rarely used and won't be explained.
 See vanilla source code if you need hints with these.